 To evaluate a white sapphire’s clarity, review the stone closely with your own eye to determine if any blemishes or inclusions are visible and if they take away from the stone’s overall beauty.

-Carat refers to the weight of the sapphire, not the size.
-A 1-carat sapphire equals 200 milligrams, or 0.2 grams—weighing nearly the same as a quarter of a raisin.
-Depending on the sapphire’s shape and how its cut, two 1 carat sapphires could be quite different in size.
-Carat weight must be considered, but the overall beauty of the sapphire should carry more importance.
+It’s important to remember that carat refers to the weight of the sapphire, not the size.
+A 1-carat sapphire equals 200 milligrams, or 0.2 grams, meaning it weighs in at nearly the same amount as a quarter of a raisin.

+Since carat measures weight, depending on the sapphire’s shape and how its cut, two 1 carat sapphires could be quite different in size.
+Carat weight needs to be considered, but the overall beauty of the sapphire should carry more importance.

 When looking for a white sapphire engagement ring—or any engagement ring for that matter—one of the first choices to decide on is the shape.
 The shape refers to the formation of the gemstone, whether that’s oval, pear, cushion cut or something else.

 The shape of a gemstone is primarily chosen based on personal preference.
 If you’re looking for a classic stone, you may opt for a round cut or princess cut.
 If you’re desiring something more unique, consider a pear or heart-shaped sapphire.

 White Sapphire Engagement Ring Inspiration:

-If you’re looking for a white sapphire engagement ring or other piece of jewelry, we suggest purchasing from a reputable vendor like Brian Gavin Diamonds.
+If you’re looking for a white sapphire engagement ring or any other piece of jewelry, we suggest purchasing from a reputable vendor like Brian Gavin Diamonds.